hermeznetwork/docs/docs/developers/sdk.md

 ```
 ### Force Exit

 This is the L1 equivalent of an Exit.
-With this option, the Smart Contract forces Coordinators to pick up these transactions before they pick up L2 transactions.
+With this option, the smart contract forces Coordinators to pick up these transactions before they pick up L2 transactions.
 Meaning that these transactions will always be picked up.

 This is a security measure.
 We don't expect users to need to make a Force Exit.
 An `Exit` transaction is the first of two transactions used to recover the tokens from Hermez Network to Ethereum.
 The second transaction is a `withdraw` wich we will see later on.